Trade/other name(s): Thalomid

 Interactions with other drugs

-Thalidomide can cause drowsiness, which may be made worse if you are taking other medicines that may cause drowsiness or consuming alcohol.
+Thalidomide can cause drowsiness, which may be made worse if you are taking other medicines that may cause drowsiness.
+Alcohol, opioids (narcotic type pain medicines), antihistamines (allergy medicines), antipsychotics (drugs for mental health conditions), anti-anxiety agents, or other such drugs should be avoided.

-Thalidomide can cause numbness, tingling, or burning sensations in the hands or feet (peripheral neuropathy).
-Some other drugs may increase the risk for this side effect, including amiodarone, isoniazid, nitrofurantoin, antiviral drugs, or "statin" cholesterol-lowering drugs (simvastatin, atorvastatin, etc.).
+Thalidomide can cause nerve damage (peripheral neuropathy), leading to numbness, tingling, or burning sensations in the hands or feet.
+Some other drugs may increase the risk for this side effect, including amiodarone, isoniazid, nitrofurantoin, phenytoin, metronidazole, disulfiram, antiviral drugs, or “statin” cholesterol-lowering drugs (simvastatin, atorvastatin, etc.).
+Cancer treatment drugs that can worsen the problem include bortezomib, cisplatin, docetaxel, paclitaxel, and vincristine.

 No other serious interactions with other drugs are known at this time.
 But this does not necessarily mean that none exist.
 Check with your doctor, nurse, or pharmacist about any other medicines, herbs, and supplements you are taking.